curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: various, Macalaster College

 These stories offer autobiographical reflections about the experience of being a first generation college student.
 This site is valuable as an example of a suite of stories arranged around a single theme, as well as for representing an underrepresented yet crucial population.
+A class or academic program could generate these to build community and shared purpose, while explaining their work and identity to a larger audience.

 ### My Story
 ![screenshot](images/storytelling-my-story.png)